How Your Marriage Affects Your Children

 On the other hand, children are also great imitators of less than perfect behavior.
-If they see the two of you arguing constantly, calling each other names, putting each other down, or hitting each other, you will probably see them repeating these negative behaviors.
+If they see the two of you arguing constantly, calling each other names, putting each other down, or being physically abusive, you will probably see them repeating these negative behaviors.
 They will probably feel insecure, and this insecurity might be reflected in poor grades, bad behavior at school or home, or even depression.
 If the two of you are going through a rough period, work on your relationship!
 The entire family will benefit, not just the two of you.

 Q: Is it bad for my children to see my spouse and I disagree?